Common Tests During Pregnancy

 First trimester screening is a combination of fetal ultrasound and maternal blood

-of the fetal neck for increased fluid or thickening.
+of the fetal neck for extra fluid or thickening.

-Pregnancy-associated plasma protein screening (PAPP-A)--a protein produced by the placenta in early pregnancy.
-Abnormal levels are associated
+Pregnancy-associated plasma protein screening (PAPP-A).
+This is a protein made by the placenta in early pregnancy.
+Abnormal levels are linked

-Human chorionic gonadotropin (hCG)--a hormone produced by the placenta in early pregnancy.
-Abnormal levels are associated
+Human chorionic gonadotropin (hCG).
+This is a hormone made by the placenta in early pregnancy.
+Abnormal levels are linked

-and maternal blood tests have a greater ability to determine if the fetus might have
+When used together, these tests have a greater ability to find out if the fetus might

-a birth defect, such as Down syndrome (trisomy 21) and trisomy 18.
+have a genetic birth defect such as Down syndrome (trisomy 21) and trisomy 18.

-If the results of these first trimester screening tests are abnormal, genetic counseling
+If the results of these tests are abnormal, your healthcare provider will suggest

 Second trimester prenatal screening tests

 Second trimester prenatal screening may include several blood tests.
 These are called